moon-home/Pic2NewickTree/1_Pdf2Pic/README.md

 You can use either Pdf2Pic.py or Pdf2Pic.ipynb for this

+#### Optional: rename all pdf files

+1. Put all pdf files into a folder called "PDFS" which is in the same directory of Rename.ipynb.
+2. Run Rename.ipynb or Rename.py

 #### Use Pdf2Pic.py

 **Step1**: Have a folder of your pdf files